0207 856 0464 BOOK A CONSULTATION

 Behaviour issues significantly affect the lives of children and of those who care for them.

-It’s useful to realise that any behaviour that a parent finds hard to manage is an opportunity to seek guidance with their parenting skills.
-It does not necessarily mean that the child has a psychiatric disorder.
 When a parent feels like they are not in control, they may be more likely to use physical punishments or other severe forms of discipline.
 Studies show that these methods have a negative impact on children.
 Harsh discipline also has a knock-on effect on their personal relationships in adulthood.

 Diagnosing child behavioural difficulties.